-Avian influenza is a strain of influenza virus that primarily infects birds.
+Avian influenza is a strain of influenza virus that mostly infects birds.
 It is often called the bird flu.

 Copyright © Nucleus Medical Media, Inc.

-Avian influenza is caused by a specific influenza type A virus.
-The virus is common among wild and domestic birds, but rarely infects humans.
-Occasionally, the virus can mutate which allows it to infect humans.
+Bird flu is caused by a certain influenza type A virus.
+The virus is common among wild and domestic birds.
+It rarely infects humans.
+Sometimes the virus can mutate (change).
+This allows it to infect humans.

 The virus is passed through contact with an infected bird's:

 - Nose secretions

 People do not get bird flu from eating well-cooked poultry or eggs.
 The virus rarely passes from one human to another.
 When it does, it is usually a weak version of the virus.